 Students participating in the NYSAA in science are assessed once each at the elementary, middle, and high school levels.
-Beginning with the 2023-24 school year and thereafter, NYSAA-eligible students will be tested in science in Grade 5, Grade 8, and one time at the secondary level (Grade 9 cohort) prior to exiting school.
+NYSAA-eligible students will be tested in science in Grade 5, Grade 8, and one time at the secondary level (Grade 9 cohort) prior to exiting school.
 For more information, refer to the Administration of the New York State Alternate Assessment in the 2022-23 School Year memorandum.